Research Results

 • Joint Research Paper

-A press release on the results of joint research between Assoc.
-Prof. Masazumi Tamura and Tohoku University has been issued.
+A press release announcing the joint research findings of Assoc.
+Prof. Masazumi Tamura and Tohoku University has been issued to the media.

-~Succeeded in developing a solid catalyst system effective for the synthesis of useful chemicals from polyolefin plastics at low temperatures~
+~A novel solid catalyst system has been developed for the efficient synthesis of valuable chemicals from polyolefin-based plastics at low temperatures~

 This research presentation was introduced in the following media.